MrOlm/covid19_population_genomics/README.md

 We also plotted out the nucleotide [coverage distribution][Figure2.1] and [nucleotide diversity distribution][Figure2.2].
 This data led us to conclude that ~1000x coverage is needed for a smooth nucleotide diversity distribution, and that ~50x coverage is needed for a smooth coverage distribution.
 Going forward we restricted our analysis primarily to the 24 samples that have >= 50x coverage overall.

-### Microdiversity analysis
+### Nucleotide diversity analysis

-To investigate which genomic positions have the highest intra-patient diversity (microdiversity), we use a [previously described measure of nucleotide diversity (π)](https://en.wikipedia.org/wiki/Nucleotide_diversity) (Nei and Li 1979).
-This metric is calculated for each position along the genome using inStrain, has a several advantages over typical SNP-based analyses, including avoiding SNP-calling thresholds that differ from program to program and allowing every position in the alignment to be considered.
+To investigate which genomic positions have the highest intra-patient diversity (microdiversity), we use a [measure of nucleotide diversity (π)](https://en.wikipedia.org/wiki/Nucleotide_diversity) (Nei and Li 1979).
+This metric is calculated for each position along the genome using inStrain, has a several advantages over typical SNP-based analyses, including avoiding SNP-calling thresholds that differ from program to program and every read/position in the alignment will be considered.

 As a check to ensure everything is working correctly, we compared the nucleotide diversity of each codon position: